VMD7/blooms-taxonomy-classifier/README.md

 ## Contribution Guidelines
 Contributions to the Bloom's Taxonomy Question Classifier are welcome!
-If you have ideas for improvements, new features, or bug fixes, please reach out to [Vijay Devane](mailto:vijaydevane007@gmail.com) for collaboration.
+If you have ideas for improvements, new features, or bug fixes, please initiate a thread.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Contact
-For any inquiries or support regarding the Bloom's Taxonomy Question Classifier, please contact [Vijay Devane](mailto:vijaydevane007@gmail.com).
+For any inquiries or support regarding the Bloom's Taxonomy Question Classifier, please contact [Vijay Devane](https://www.linkedin.com/in/vijay-devane-a629931b3/).